A doctrinal and historical

 Most Christians don’t know the Bible and therefore must base their Christianity and their lives on Reason, morality, conservatism, tradition, “family values”, and by honestly and sincerely doing what they think is right and good.
 Sadly, that is exactly how atheists live their lives.

 This site, TheSwordbearer.org, is for Christian warriors who stand without fear or apology for the truth, the authority, and the necessity of the Bible.
 It is for soldiers who respectfully serve God by taking Him at His word, who exalt faith over Reason, and who put duty and obedience before Self.
-It is for veterans who have seen the error, the vanity, and the futility of barking up the ever-growing, ever-changing, Reason-based Tree of Knowledge that flourishes along the broad, scholastically-garnished halls of “theology” (click HERE for an example).
-It is for comrades who, having laid aside the dubious weight of every book of thus-saith-man theology that did beset them, now confidently run the race with patience along the narrow and humble path of belief by faithfully and obediently choosing thus-saith-the-Lord Bible study.
+It is for veterans who have seen the error, the vanity, and the futility of barking up the ever-growing, ever-changing, Reason-based Tree of Knowledge that flourishes along the broad, scholastically-garnished halls of “theology.”
+(CLICK HERE for an example of scholars bragging about the radical doctrinal changes they’ve made that you and I didn't know about.)
+This ministry is for comrades who, having laid aside the dubious weight of every book of thus-saith-man theology that did beset them, now confidently run the race with patience along the narrow and humble path of belief by faithfully and obediently choosing thus-saith-the-Lord Bible study.
 It is for Swordbearers who can see the growing apathy and apostasy in modern Christianity, and are interested in Bible study, doctrine, and Christian history.
 This site hosts The Age of Reason (AOR) Bible study, which combines a Bible study/Christian history (AOR) with the Holy Bible (KJV), which results in a uniquely-convenient, time-saving, all-in-one free Bible study with all Scripture references one-click QuikLinked directly to the appropriate verses in the Bible.